WerthPADOH/DHI-trial/README.md

   - Personally identifiable information
   - Contact information for anyone besides yourself
   - Server paths (these are potential security holes)
+1. Do not make anyone outside the DHI a collaborator.

 ## Suggestions